christopherlovell/eagleI/docs/index.rst

   "/cosma5/data/Eagle/ScienceRuns/Planck1/L0100N1504/PE/EagleReference/data/"

 The third argument is the “tag” of the output.
 This is the part of the filename that contains the snapshot number and the redshift.
-For the 29 main output times, the values are:
+For the 29 main output times in the fiducial periodic volumes, the values are:

   “000_z020p000”	“001_z015p132”	“002_z009p993”	“003_z008p988”
   “004_z008p075”	“005_z007p050”	“006_z005p971”	“007_z005p487”